NicolaPapini/Circular-Linked-List/README.md

 # Circular Linked List

 RISC-V Assembly project to manage a Circular Linked List.
-The program will also execute a series of commands that are provided as an input string by the user.
+The program executes a series of commands that are provided as an input string by the user.

 ## Project Details